- NanoXcel®2 Technology

 EX Stern Storage

-Compression modeled for an integrated look, perfect for storing on the water essentials.
+Compression molded for an integrated look, perfect for storing on the water essentials.

 Suggested Retail Price of $129.99